SCOPE OF THIS CHAPTER

 - Discussed with the child and family and provided to them in written form.
 Exceptions to this are where this might place a child at risk of significant harm or jeopardise an enquiry;

 - Taking account of confidentiality in line with GDPR;

 - Given in writing to agencies involved in providing services to the child and family as outlined in the multi-agency plan, review dates and intended outcomes for the child.

 The maximum time frame for the assessment to conclude, such that it is possible to reach a decision on next steps, should be no longer than 45 working days from the point of referral.

 7. Regular Review

-The social worker’s line manager must review the assessment plan regularly with the social worker and ensure that actions such as those below have been met:
+The line manager must ensure regular supervision of the allocated worker and include in this progress being made against the plan.
+Involved multi-agencies and the family must review the plan regularly with the social worker / practitioner to ensure that actions such as those below have been met:

 - All the children in the household have been seen and their needs considered;

 - The child's home address has been visited and the child's bedroom has been seen;

 - The parents have been seen and their views and wishes have been recorded and taken into account;